DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-29-adding-date-of-birth-to-the-add-mentor-flow.md

 eleventyComputed:
   eleventyNavigation:
     key: school-placements-adding-mentors-date-of-birth
+    title: Adding date of birth to the ‘Add mentor’ flow
 ---

 Previously, when users wanted to add a mentor to the service, they simply needed to enter a teacher reference number (TRN) to find the teacher in the database of qualified teachers (DQT).
 This look-up then returned the teacher’s first and last name.